-The island of Ni`ihau, despite being known as “The Forbidden Isle”, which hints of tribal drums and tikis, it’s really not that mysterious.
+The island of Niʻihau, despite being known as “The Forbidden Isle”, hints at tribal drums and tikis, it’s really not that mysterious.
 It’s called the forbidden isle because it has been privately owned since 1864 and only those invited are welcome.

-Ni‘ihau is also famous for the shell leis they have been handcrafting for generations.
+Niʻihau is also famous for the shell leis they have been handcrafting for generations.
 The leis are made of very small shells found all around the island in a time-consuming process that involves hours of collection by hand just to make a single lei.
-The unique style, tradition and rarity of these leis makes them highly sought after and expensive.
+The unique style, tradition, and rarity of these leis make them highly sought after and expensive.

 History & Culture

 Many traditional Hawaiian chants mention Niʻihau.
 As the story goes, Pele (the volcano goddess) called Niihau home before she continued to move down the chain of islands to her current home on the island of Hawai‘i.

 Cultural tradition has been celebrated on Ni‘ihau since the time when the islands were inhabited by the early Polynesians.
 Early on, Kahelelani became the first great aliʻi (chief) of Niʻihau, and his name is also the name of the shells used to make the Niʻihau shell lei–”kahelelani shells”.

 An interesting historical note is that President Franklin D. Roosevelt once considered Niʻihau as a possible location for the United Nations headquarters (1944).